-Rent-A-Center removed the case to federal court on January 21, 1998, and was then advised by the plaintiffs' attorney that Michelle Newhouse no longer wished to serve as class representative.
+Renters Choice removed the case to federal court on January 21, 1998, and was then advised by the plaintiffs' attorney that Michelle Newhouse no longer wished to serve as class representative.
 A motion to voluntarily dismiss the Newhouse case filed by the plaintiffs' attorney was granted shortly thereafter.
-However, on May 1, 1998, a new class action complaint against Rent-A-Center made by Handy Boykin was filed by the plaintiffs' attorney in the Newhouse matter in New Jersey state court alleging the same causes of action with the same proposed class as that of the Newhouse matter.
+However, on May 1, 1998, a new class action complaint against Renters Choice made by Handy Boykin was filed by the plaintiffs' attorney in the Newhouse matter in New Jersey state court alleging the same causes of action with the same proposed class as that of the Newhouse matter.
 This new filing essentially constitutes a replacement of the named plaintiff in the Newhouse matter with a new named plaintiff, Handy Boykin.
 Management anticipated such a replacement and is defending this matter vigorously.
-Rent-A-Center removed the Boykin case to federal court, where Boykin's motion to remand to New Jersey state court is now pending.
-Together with the Gallagher matter, Rent-A-Center settled this matter in principle for approximately \$11.5 million, subject to preliminary and final approval by the court.
-The final settlement documents are currently being negotiated.
-Rent-A-Center anticipates that the execution of these settlement documents and the preliminary approval of the court will occur in January 1999.
+Renters Choice removed the Boykin case to federal court, where Boykin's motion to remand to New Jersey state court is now pending.
+No motion for class certification has been made; however, due to the uncertainties associated with any litigation, the ultimate outcome of this matter cannot presently be determined.
+An adverse decision in this case could have a material effect on Renters Choice.